 Permanent FSBO financing options include:

-- Conforming Loans – The most common loan type and offers competitive, FHA standard rates for owner occupants.
+- Conforming loans: The most common loan type and offers competitive, Federal Housing Administration (FHA) standard rates for owner-occupants.

-- Homestyle Renovation Mortgages – Government backed loans for owner occupants buying 1-4 unit properties or investors buying a 1 unit second property.
+- Homestyle renovation mortgages: Government-backed loans for owner-occupants buying one- to four-unit properties or investors buying a single-unit second property.

 Short-term FSBO financing options include:

-- Home Equity Lines of Credit (HELOC) – Based on the equity in an owner occupant’s primary residence and can be used to rehab or purchase a property.
+- Home equity lines of credit (HELOCs): Based on the equity in an owner-occupant’s primary residence and can be used to rehab or purchase a property.

 Seller financing is an alternative way to finance for sale by owner properties.
 Buyers may want to use seller financing if their credit isn’t high enough to be accepted by more traditional lenders.
 It’s a more negotiable financing option than other loans that are more regulated since the seller is essentially acting as the bank.

 Some sellers will mention that they offer seller financing on their FSBO online listing.
 Others don’t mention it but may be open to it if the buyer suggests acceptable financing terms.
-For more information on seller financing, you can check out our ultimate guide to owner financing.
+For more information on seller financing, you can check out our article, Owner Financing: The Ultimate Guide to Seller Financing.